19hours/sg-statutes/Acts/Goods and Services Tax Act.md

 [Act 52 of 2018 wef 01/01/2019]

-(3A) A reverse charge supply has a value that is of an amount equal to the consideration for the services supplied by the person or branch mentioned in section 14(1)(a) or member of the group mentioned in section 30(1A), without any deduction of any amount required to be withheld as tax under the Income Tax Act (Cap.
-134) (if applicable).
+(3A) A reverse charge supply has a value that is of an amount equal to the consideration for the services in fact supplied that gave rise to the reverse charge supply.

 [Act 52 of 2018 wef 01/01/2019]

+[Act 33 of 2019 wef 01/01/2020]

+(3AA) Where a reverse charge supply arises from services supplied by a person or branch mentioned in section 14(1)(a) or member of the group mentioned in section 30(1A), then, for the purpose of determining the value of the reverse charge supply, any amount required to be withheld as tax under the Income Tax Act must not, if included in the consideration for the supply in fact made, be deducted.

+[Act 33 of 2019 wef 01/01/2020]

 (3B) Where the reverse charge supply of a recipient arises from —